adebola-io/cells/README.md

 console.log(doubledCount.value); // Output: 10
 ```

-### Listening for Changes
+### 3. Reactive Effects

-You can easily set up listeners to react to changes in cell values:
+Easily set up listeners to react to changes in cell values, allowing you to create side effects or update your UI in response to state changes.

 ```javascript
 const count = Cell.source(0);